SunnyLi/c3-rails/README.md

 c3-rails provides c3 for Rails 4 (it might work with Rails 3)

 ## Installation

-To install, add the following to your `Gemfile`:
+To install, add the following line to your `Gemfile`:

-    gem 'c3-rails', :git => 'https://github.com/SunnyLi/c3-rails', :submodules => true
+    gem 'c3-rails'

 Then add these to their respective file: